jmsadair/RapidTrader/README.md

 - Stop
 - Trailing Stop

-Be aware that this project is still in developmenmt - bugs are expected and pull requests are welcome.
+Be aware that this project is still in development - bugs are expected and pull requests are welcome.

 ## Requirements
 - Linux or MacOS